freder/tidal-subl/readme.md

 # tidal-subl

-evalute tidalcycles code from within in sublime text.
+evaluate tidalcycles code from within in sublime text

 ```haskell
 -- works for single lines